si/readme/README.md

 Be prepared for our chats.
 Make a note of things you want to bring to the table.
 However, if it’s urgent, don’t wait; just ask me for a quick chat (a quick message is an easy prompt) and I’ll find 15 minutes for us.

+I can arrange these for us in our calendars – typically 25 minutes every 2 weeks, weekly if you're new or require more frequent checkpoints – but don't feel tied to the times booked.
+Propose better times to fit around your needs (message me if struggling as I will fill gaps with "focus time" I can move around).

 ## 💬 Feedback

 As mentioned previously, I’m a fan of constructive feedback.
 If I’m doing something you’re not happy with or think I could improve on, please tell me.
 Face to face might be difficult for some situations so send me a message but I’d obviously prefer a chat if possible.
 If you're uncomfortable telling me directly, you can always touch base with my  line manager or peers who can relay confidentially.